mpuig/claude-code-py-template/README.md

 To use these agents, start with your requirements and trigger the software architect agent:

 ```
-I want you to implement a basic clone of sentry called "minisentry".
-It allows sending of error reports from javascript web only, that's all we need to do.
-It has multiple projects and lets users sign in.
+I want you to implement a basic clone of <X> called "<X-poc>".
+It allows <your features here>.

-In terms of tech stack use go with chi on the server, and for the frontend i want you to use tanstack router + query with react.
+In terms of tech stack use python on the server, and for the frontend i want you to use react.
 For design use tailwind but make sure to make nice components too so it's not a mess.
 ```

 Then trigger the main orchestrator: